JosuaKrause/NBTEditor/readme.md

+### NBT Editor

 The NBT Editor is an easy to use NBT editor.
 The NBT file format is used by minecraft to store the data of the worlds.

+The project can be build via ANT (build.xml).
+The following jars are generated:

+- *nbt*

+  A command line version to generate readable nbt representations.
+  In combination with with the source package this jar can be imported in other projects to use the nbt api.

+- *nbt_edit*

+  The visual nbt editor.

+- *nbt_src*

+  A zip file containing the sources of this project.

+### The NBT format

 The content of a NBT file is a gzipped stream of byte data.
 The following grammar is a complete